Easy Mirror Glaze Recipe and Video

 Take it off the heat.
 Let rest for a minute before you add the white chocolate.

 The heat in the mixture should be enough to melt the white chocolate.

-If you want strain the mixture to remove any undissolved gelatin or not melted chocolate.
+Strain the mixture to remove any undissolved gelatin or not melted chocolate.

-Color glaze and let come to room temperature
+Color glaze and let come to room temperature.

 Use glaze as shown in the mirror at room temperature.

 It’s a Chocolate Mousse cake with Chocolate Torte insert.
 You won’t believe how easy this is?